PAIDiPaidThis.com

 Where does the money go in a new kitchen?

 Broadly across four buckets: the units and cabinetry, the worktops, the appliances, and the labour to fit it all, plus any building, plumbing and electrical work.
-It is easy to pour the budget into showy worktops or appliances and skimp on fitting, but a good fit is what makes a kitchen last and look right.
+It is easy to pour the budget into showy worktops or appliances and skimp on fitting, but a good fit is what makes a kitchen last and look right for years rather than months.

 Is it worth spending more if I am selling?

 Usually not on the top-end extras.
-Buyers respond to a clean, neutral, well-fitted kitchen more than to expensive gadgets they did not choose.
-If a sale is on the horizon, a tidy mid-range kitchen tends to give better value than a lavish one you will effectively leave behind.
+Buyers respond to a clean, neutral, well-fitted kitchen more than to expensive gadgets they did not choose and may not want.
+If a sale is on the horizon, a tidy mid-range kitchen tends to give better value than a lavish one you will effectively leave behind for someone else to enjoy.